domcloud/domcloud/docs/features/runner.md

 With a quick look, you can tell that it will download `https://wordpress.org/latest.zip` extracting and moving it out of `wordpress` directory, then creating a mysql database and signing SSL certificate, also configuring the correct NGINX record for WordPress and perform quick `sed` operations to inject database credentials directly to the config files.

-Actually you don't have to understand them right now.
-If you used some popular software or framework, you can use the [template repository](https://github.com/domcloud/dom-templates).

-Here's what you can configure:
+Here's what you can configure within the system runner:

 ## `source`

 Type: `string` or `object`.
 If it a string, it will be the `url`.

 If this value is set, it will download contents inside the host.
-The content can be either a ZIP file or a Git repository (to perform clone).
+The content can be either a ZIP file or a Git repository (to perform clone), or `clear` to simply clears the content.

-> CAUTION: This action will always **overwrite** all contents inside the host.
+> CAUTION: This option will always **overwrite** all contents inside the host.
+Use with caution.

 ### `url`
 The zip (or clone) URL to download.
 Required.